Face facts: it’s not very good.

 Sue: He needs to meet her as soon as possible so he can talk to another human being.
 Assuming she’s human of course.
 You know what I mean.

-Me: If Tom Baker had his own way, he’d be talking to a cabbage perched on his shoulder.
+Me: If Tom Baker had his way, he’d be talking to a cabbage perched on his shoulder right now.

-Sue: That must be an in-joke.
-I don’t get it.
+Sue: That must be a Doctor Who joke because I don’t get it.

-Leela is hunted by the Sevateem.
-She retaliates with her crossbow.
+When Leela is hunted by the Sevateem, she retaliates with her trusty crossbow.

-Leela slinks around the jungle in her skimpy leather underwear…
+Leela slinks around the jungle in skimpy leather underwear.

 Sue: This is definitely one for the dads.
-Although, to be fair, there’s plenty for the mums to get excited about as well.
+Although there’s plenty for the mums to get excited about as well.

-I think she was referring to Tomas’ chest hair, but I could be wrong, I was distracted at the time.
+I think she’s referring to Tomas’ chest hair, although I could be mistaken (I was distracted at the time).
+And then Leela runs into the Doctor, who offers her a jelly baby.

-Sue: That’s not an appropriate message to send to the kids.
-You should never take sweets from a stranger.
+Sue: You should never take sweets from a stranger.
 Everybody knows that.
 Mary Whitehouse must have been livid.

 Me: Not to mention Charley the cat.

-Leela and the Doctor find themselves surrounded by invisible monsters.
+The Doctor and Leela are surrounded by invisible monsters.

-Sue: What would Doctor Who do without invisible monsters, eh?
-We should put a counter on the blog’s homepage for the invisible monsters.
+Sue: Where would Doctor Who be without invisible monsters?
+We should put a counter on the blog’s homepage for all the invisible monsters.

 Me: I already have.
 You just can’t see it.